MetodesEmpirics/MetodesEmpirics.github.io/README.md

 This course is about empirical methods for the study of language.
 It builds on [Mètodes Empírics 1](https://https://metodesempirics.github.io/), covering, among others, research design; data wrangling; inferential statistics; and corpus analysis.

-For further information, refer to the [information on the department's webpage](https://www.upf.edu/web/traduccio/llengues-aplicades) and to the other sections of this page.
+For further information, refer to [the department's webpage](https://www.upf.edu/web/traduccio/llengues-aplicades) and to the sections below.
 In case of doubt: please reach out!